Skip to content

 - **Trailing whitespace or curly quotes.** Copy-pasting from a web page sometimes inserts non-ASCII quote characters or trailing spaces.
 Surface invisibles with:

-- **The token has a literal `$` in it.** Unlikely (Fresh Jots tokens are `[A-Za-z0-9_]` only), but if you pasted into a double-quoted string in a different context, the shell may have interpolated.
-Single quotes (`'…'`) prevent that.
+- **The token has a literal `$` in it.** Impossible (Fresh Jots tokens are [A-Za-z0-9_-] only — never $), but if you pasted into a double-quoted string in a different context, the shell may have interpolated.
+Single quotes ('…') prevent that.

 API notes are always plain-text.
 The mode toggle on Settings page only changes what you see in the browser: